hnginternship5/feetracker/README.md

 # About School Fees Tracker

 # Getting Started
-**We assume you already have Git, Nodejs and npm already installed on your machine.**
+**We assume you already have git, nodejs and npm already installed on your machine.**

 **Follow the following steps: The symbol '$' that precedes each line means run in terminal.**